fread-ink/ebook-paginator/README.md

 * Add option to auto-recalc on browser resize or font size changes
 * Add support for at least the 'truthy' values for `break-after`

+Minor bugs:

+* Fix `repeatTableHeader` doubling of table header if cut-off happens at top of table
+* Make `repeatTableHeader` work for backward pagination